-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the T3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
+Both the T3 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The T3 was replaced by the Canon T5, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon T3 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel T3: